yclas/guides/docs/Classifieds-coupon-system.md

     -   Add Coupon Name in any URL
 -   Export coupons

-**Note that Coupon System is available only on Premium Themes.
-When you are ready to have a Premium Theme, go to our  [market](https://selfhosted.yclas.com/).*

-*This feature is available on our 2.5.0 release.*

 This new tool allows you to give special discounts to customers to post on paid categories, top up or upgrade their ads to feature.

 ## How to create coupons